Mesothelioma VA Burial Benefits

 Surviving spouses and children applying for mesothelioma VA burial benefits must provide their birthday and Social Security number.

-Additional documents may need to be filled out if a loved one is applying on behalf of a veteran or a disabled, adult child who isn’t married.
+Additional documents may be needed if a loved one is applying on behalf of a veteran or a disabled adult child who isn’t married.

 4. Fill Out and Submit the Application

-Last but not least, fill out the pre-need VA application (form 40-10007).
-A veteran’s spouse will need to fill out a separate application if they’re applying.
+Complete the pre-need VA application (form 40-10007).
+If a veteran’s spouse is applying, they must fill out a separate application.
 File online at VA.gov, by mail, or by fax.

 Loved ones must follow these steps if filing on behalf of a veteran: